openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 The training time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 the training took about 15 minutes.

-After that we have the PyTorch object detection model trained with OpenVINO™ Training Extensions, that we can use for evaliation, export, optimization and deployment.
+After that, we have the PyTorch object detection model trained with OpenVINO™ Training Extensions, which we can use for evaliation, export, optimization and deployment.

 ***********
 Validation
 ***********

 1. ``otx eval`` runs evaluation of a trained model on a particular dataset.

 Eval function receives test annotation information and model snapshot, trained in previous step.
 Please note, ``label_schema.json`` file contains meta-information about the dataset and it should be located in the same folder as the model snapshot.

 The default metric is F1 measure.

 2. That's how we can evaluate the snapshot in ``outputs`` folder on WGISD dataset and save results to ``outputs/performance``:

 .. code-block::